Textualize/trogon/README.md

 ## What does the name mean?

-This project started life as a [Textual](https://github.com/Textualize/textual) experiement, which we give give bird's names to.
+This project started life as a [Textual](https://github.com/Textualize/textual) experiement, which we have been giving give bird's names to.
-A [Trogon](https://www.willmcgugan.com/blog/photography/post/costa-rica-trip-report-2017/#bird) is a very beautiful bird I was lucky enough to photograph in 2017.
+A [Trogon](https://www.willmcgugan.com/blog/photography/post/costa-rica-trip-report-2017/#bird) is a beautiful bird I was lucky enough to photograph in 2017.

-## Can I use it?

-Sure!
-It is usable as is.
-But this is an early release, so pin your dependancies for now.
+See also [Frogmouth](https://github.com/Textualize/frogmouth), a Markdown browser for the terminal.

+## Roadmap

+Trogon is usable now, and it is only 2 lines (!) of code to add to an existing project.

+It is still in an early stage of development, and we have lots of improvements planned for it.

 ## Installing